 Where are Cub Cadet Mower decks manufactured?

-Cub Cadet Mowers are versatile and built to last.
-The tractors run on 23 HP Kohler® engines designed to tackle large yards with tough grass.
+Cub Cadet Riding Mowers are versatile and built to last.
+The tractors run on 23 HP Kohler® engines that tackle large yards with tough grass.

 Also, the mowers have unrivaled power and unique features like AeroForce™ deck cutting system, which unlocks the tractors’ full potential.
 Thus, they guarantee a premium cut with minimal maintenance.

-But to enjoy the tractor mowing service, you need to learn how to solve the Cub Cadet Mower deck problems.
+But to enjoy the tractor mowing service, learn how to solve the Cub Cadet Mower deck problems.

 Some of the things you will need to learn include sharpening the blade, troubleshooting the start issue, and cleaning the carburetor, among others.